Bone Marrow Suppression and Chemotherapy

 What is bone marrow suppression?

-agents and doses are used for your treatment.
-Red blood cells carry oxygen and white
+and the doses used for your treatment.

 What are the symptoms of bone marrow suppression?

 These are the most common symptoms of bone marrow suppression.
 But symptoms may be

 Symptoms of a low red blood cell count may include: